Legerete/deploy-test/README.md

    _Tip_: use parameter `--filter="entity_name"` and change destination path for better location of each entity
 1. Fix namespace of entity, add getters and setters
 1. For detailed help run `$ ../vendor/bin/doctrine orm:convert:mapping --help`

-### Notes
-1. Install Bower and Node.js as global, please.